Development and evaluation of P/M processing techniques to improve and control the mechanical properties of metal injection molded parts

 - Evaluation of metal injection molding processing of mechanically alloyed powders

-- Effects of processing control parameters on the mechanical properties of metal injection molded parts
+- The effects of processing control parameters on the mechanical properties of metal injection molded parts

 xiv, 135 pages